Management

-UMass Dartmouth's Management degree offers two concentrations that enable you to refine your management skills in your area of interest:
+Charlton's management degree offers two concentrations that enable you to refine your management skills in your area of interest:

-Small Business and Entrepreneurship concentration
+Entrepreneurship concentration

-You will complete 3 core courses in Management, and elective courses that cover topics such as the identification of new products and services and the development of comprehensive business plans.
+You will complete 3 core courses in management and elective courses that cover topics such as the identification of new products and services and the development of comprehensive business plans.

-You will complete 3 core courses in Management, and elective courses that cover topics such as career development and human resources management.
+You will complete 3 core courses in management, and elective courses that cover topics such as career development and human resources management.

-You will complete 3 core courses in Management, and elective courses that cover your area of interest.
 Our curriculum prepares you for responsible roles close to the action, with an emphasis on:

 - business plan development